PRO100BYTE/ProjectArcade-Wiki/get-started/running-a-game.md

 <figure><img src="https://i.imgur.com/nbO3jck.png" alt=""><figcaption></figcaption></figure>

 {% hint style="info" %}
-**AUTO** corresponds to the Emulator selected in the system settings if specified for the system or to the first Emulator from the list if the System is also set to **AUTO**.
+**Auto** corresponds to the Emulator selected in the system settings if specified for the system or to the first Emulator from the list if the System is also set to **Auto**.
 {% endhint %}